 - As per Article 243-T(3) One-third of the total number of seats to be filled by direct election in every Municipality shall be reserved for women

 - As per Article 243-T(4) offices of chairpersons in the Municipalities shall be reserved for women in such manner as the State Legislature may provide

 Along with constitutional safeguards, there are further rights that women have guaranteed under the law.

-#7.
-Women have a right against harassment at work
+#11.
+Sexual Harassment Of Women At Workplace Act, 2013 (Women have a right against harassment at work)

-#8.
-Women have a right against domestic violence
+#12.
+Protection of Women from Domestic Violence Act (2005) (Women have a right against domestic violence)

 The act primarily looks to protect a wife, a female live-in partner or a woman living in a household like a mother or a sister from domestic violence at the hands of a husband, male live-in partner or relatives.
 She or anybody on her behalf can file a complaint.